-When applying for life insurance, there are oftentimes a number of health related conditions that could make getting approved more difficult.
-This is because certain issues may have an effect on a person’s life expectancy – which, in turn, can potentially increase the life insurance company’s risk of paying out a claim.
+There are oftentimes a number of health related conditions that could make getting approved for life insurance more difficult.
+This is because certain issues may have an effect on a person’s life expectancy – which, can potentially increase the life insurance company’s risk of paying out a claim.
 A person who has been diagnosed with hemophilia may run into such issues.

 Hemophilia is a type of genetic disorder.
 It is typically hereditary.
 This condition involves the X-linked, or F8, recessive genes in a person’s body, and it essentially causes an impairment in one’s ability to control bleeding, clotting, and coagulation.
 While those who have this condition do not tend to bleed more heavily than other people, they do usually bleed for a longer period of time – and because of this, other serious issues can come up.